nirbo/mnist/README.md

 These instructions use the `just` command line tool.
 It comes with the ClusterOne Python library and is installed automatically with the library.

-Start by opening a command line and logging into your ClusterOne account using `just login`.
+cd into the folder you just downloaded with `cd mnist`  and log into your ClusterOne account using `just login`.

 First, create a new project on ClusterOne: